JuroOravec/crawlee-one/docs/playbook-01-import-urls.md

 (NOTE: Of course, in reality you should download the dataset in smaller batches.)

-And just like that, you've loaded the 1M URLs from one Apify Dataset, and passed it to a scraper that uses Crawlee One.
+And just like that, you've loaded the 1M URLs from one Apify Dataset, and passed it to a scraper that uses CrawleeOne.

 Also, notice how the function returned the list of URLs.
 The function also received current context in `state` and `input`, and helper methods in `Actor`, `sendRequest`, `itemCacheKey`.

 > _Congrats!
-With Crawlee One, you were able to scrape reviews for all your 1M products using an Apify Actor.
+With CrawleeOne, you were able to scrape reviews for all your 1M products using an Apify Actor.
 And you didn't even need to spin up a separate server just for loading the URLs to the scraper. 🚀_